Get Approved for up to $35,000 in 3 minutes

 Easiest Types of Loans to Get

-While it’s possible to get an installment loan in a consumer proposal, it’s easier to get a secured loan.
+While it’s possible to get an installment loan after a consumer proposal filing, it’s easier to get a secured loan.
 What is a secured loan?
 Well, it’s a type of loan that requires an asset as collateral.
 There are many types of secured loans.

 • Car loans